garyfleming/product-engineering/product-engineering.md

 ^ A related problem comes when it comes to making decisions.
 It's very common to have more work to do than you could possibly manage, and not have agreement on who gets to pick.
+^ Part of what was affecting Jessica and Steve - way too much work and resentment on who picked ^ This again comes back to Power.
+Who has it, who uses it.
 ^ TODO more here

 ---

 # Possibility: Align and Share

-* Use Data To Align
+* Use Data To **Align**
 * (Mostly) Share Decisions

+^ I'll come back to alignment soon, but I want to put a special emphasis here.
+Using data and sharing decisons make sense, but will be less useful if you're not aligend to the same mission.

+---

+# Use Data

+* Hard metrics
+* Signals

 ^ Everyone has opinions.
 Data wins.
 Benefits everyone.
 Use it to pick features, enhance features, support features, remove features.
 Remove some of the bias from your conversations.
-About a year ago, my PM had wanted to create a specific product for our portfolio (Python).
+^ About a year ago, my PM had wanted to create a specific product for our portfolio (Python).
 We had already agreed a tacit framework for making decisions.
 While it was an interesting (and somewhat valuable) product, the demand signals we look for weren't there.
 We didn't know that anyone wanted it but could clearly see other things people did want.
 Agreed to park and monitor.
-As the year went on ...
-TODO
+As the year went on we noticed more support room chat, more soft signals.
+It wasn't an automatic threshold, it was a conversation.
+We decided to invest.

+---

+## Share Decisions

+* Value proposition
+* Engineering cost
+* Opportunity cost

+^ It was also, notably, a shared decision.
+We had some real conversations around the value proposition (not quite ROI), about the engineering cost, the opportunity cost (what would we not build), the
+^ The outcome of the decision affects *everyone* so being able to have conversations helps